Yaroshvitaliy/cra-context-generator/README.md

 Execute the following command to generate the source code:
 `cra-generate-contexts src dest`
 where:
-- src: the file name of .json file that contains state props description (see examples).
+- `src`: the file name of `.json` file that contains state props description (see examples).
-- dest: the destination path of generated source code.
+- `dest`: the destination path of generated source code.

 Please note, the generator will not create folders, they must exist.